A hybrid working model is critical for boosting diversity and productivity. Image: Unsplash / @herlifeinpixels

 A hybrid work model again provides the best of both worlds: the technology and tools to work from home for a given number of days a week, combined with less frequent (and thus more tolerable) commutes to the office to collaborate or attend team meetings.

-How is the World Economic Forum promoting equality in the workplace?
+How is the World Economic Forum promoting equity in the workplace?

 Flexible work practices, including homeworking, have been an option for many years, but they have been given a huge stimulus by the recent pandemic.
 The skepticism around “shirking from home” and the stigma often attached to those with alternative work patterns have largely disappeared.
 Managers have learned how to effectively lead and co-ordinate remote teams.
 Technology has advanced and been more widely adopted such that hardware and software solutions to support flexible working have become the norm.